 The tube is then gently removed through the nose.
 The sample is sent to a lab.
 There, it is placed in a special dish called a culture medium and watched for the growth of bacteria.

 How to Prepare for the Test

 Your child will need to fast for 8 to 10 hours before the test.
 This means your child cannot eat and drink anything during that time.

 The sample is collected in the morning.
 For this reason, your child will likely be admitted to the hospital the night before the test.
 The tube can then be placed in the evening, and the test done first thing in the morning.

 How you prepare your child for this test depends on your child's age, past experience, and level of trust.
 Follow your provider's instructions on how to prepare your child.
-You can also look at the following instruction sheets:

 How the Test will Feel

 While the tube is being passed through the nose and throat, your child will feel some discomfort and may also feel like vomiting.

 Why the Test is Performed

 This test can help diagnose lung (pulmonary) TB in children.
 This method is used because children cannot cough up and spit out mucus until about age 8.
 They swallow the mucus, instead.
 (That is why young children only rarely spread TB to others.)